ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

     MFPPush.unsubscribe(tag, success, failure);

 <h4 id="ex-notification">Receiving a Notification</h4>

+TODO: Instructions for where to put this code.
+TODO: Add iOS specific lines required in app delegate (Swift and Obj-C)

     var handleNotification = function(notif) {
         // notif is a dictionary containing your notification